jeffreyricardo/udacity-storefront-backend-sequelize/README.md

 Full requirements can be viewed via the [REQUIREMENTS.md](REQUIREMENTS.md) file.

 ## Routes
+API routes are listed below.

+Included is a synopsis of the endpoint, as well as the required parameters for the request.

+A [Postman Collection](udacity-storefront-backend.postman_collection.json) is also included for aid in manual testing.

 ### Users
 - GET /users
   - Retrieves a list of all users